Hands-on Homeschool: Living History Days

 Have you ever attending a living history day?
 What were some of your favorite activities?
 If not, how have you brought history to life in your homeschool?
 Let us know in the comments below!

-6 Replies to “Hands-on Homeschool: Living History Days”
+4 thoughts on “Hands-on Homeschool: Living History Days

 1. I’m trying to get us out more… we have missed two of these already and now that I’ve been to one, I am sorry we ever missed them!
 Glad they do it twice a year near us.
 It’s such a wonderful learning experience and the best part for me — all the supplies are there! 😉